dannymuchoki/RecordsMaster/readme.md

 Uses the UserRecords view to show records checked out by the currently logged-in user.
 Admins can view all checked-out records for each user.

 ### RecordCheckInController
 Undoes what RecordCheckout does.
+Only admins can check in a record.

 ### LabelsController
 Retrieves records from the database and sends them to PDFPrintService for download/printing.
+Attach the labels to the actual records.

 ## 'Services' directory contains:
 1. The email sender.
 This is flexible and may require configuration to work with your SMTP setup.
 I recommend spending several hours with the C# [SMTP class documentation](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-9.0).
 Then ragequit and decide to use [MailKit](https://github.com/jstedfast/mailkit).
 In fact, that's what the .NET documentation tells you to do.